Skip to main content

 Shoprite, bring your food prices down!

 As the largest supermarket in South Africa, Shoprite feeds most households in Mzansi and has even boasted about being the country's biggest employer [1].
-In the 2024 financial year, Shoprite's total profits rose to R130.8 billion, with the CEO making R83 million[2], making him the highest-paid retail CEO in the country.
-This is while 20 million people across South Africa struggle to afford to put food on the table!
+In the 2024 financial year, Shoprite made an average daily profit of R16 million.
+This is the average profit that the Shoprite Group made from 2023 to 2024 [2], with the CEO making R83 million[3], making him the highest-paid retail CEO in the country.
+This is while 15 million people across South Africa struggle to afford to put food on the table [4]!

 Are we being overcharged for food?
 Mzansi has enough food to feed everyone, but food prices mean people go to sleep hungry.
 Shoprite and other food retailers must be transparent about their pricing.
 Some businesses have been ripping off consumers.
 For example, during the COVID-19 pandemic, Pick n Pay admitted to price gouging garlic and ginger [5].